 By now you should be looking at a blank screen with a status line at the bottom.
-Anzio also has a typical menu bar at the top (File, Edit, View, etc.).
+Anzio also has a typical menu bar at the top (File, Edit, View, etc.), and it may have a toobar at the top.

-On an SSH connection, you will need to go through the login process before you get to the main screen.
+➤ On an SSH connection, you will need to go through the login process before you get to the main screen.

 The status line shows status indicators (of course) and some error messages.
 You can turn the status line on and off with View/Show Status Line or the STATUS LINE command.
-The status indicator words are:
+The status indicator words and their meanings are:

-CAPS The two is on - all alphabetical characters will be in UPPER CASE.
+CAPS The control key is on - all alphabetical characters will be in UPPER CASE.
 NUM The key is on - the numeric keypad sends digits, rather than the other codes on those keycaps.
 LOCK The keyboard is locked - nothing you type will go through to the host.
 To send keyboard keys, either the host must unlock the keyboard, or you must use Communicate/Unlock, ALT U, or the LOCK OFF command.
-HOLD The output from the host to Anzio has been suspended, with either the HOLD command or the NEX key.
+HOLD The output from the host to Anzio has been suspended, with either the HOLD command or the key.
 AUX Indicates the aux port is enabled for connection to a serial device, such as a barcode reader.
 PAGE n You are viewing page or screen n in a multi- screen environment.

 From the live terminal screen, any "normal" key you press will go out through the communication line to the host computer.
 Function keys and special keys usually send their own terminal-specific codes.
-You can define almost any keyboard key to send special character sequences or to call Anzio functions.
+However, you can define almost any keyboard key to send special character sequences or to call Anzio functions.

-The status line can also be used to enter Anzio commands, called with CTRL SHIFT F. We'll get into that later.
+The status line can also be used to enter Anzio commands, called with F. We'll get into that later.
 For now, let's see if we can communicate.